Holic75/KingmakerRebalance/README.md

 - All Animal Companions/Eidolons receive multiattack at appropriate levels,
 - Grease spell was changed to work more in line with pnp (uses dc 10 mobility check instead of dc, and only if unit moves),
 - Aura of Madness lvl 8 Madness domain ability changed to toggle,
-- Universalist wizard Metamagic Mastery change to work as per pnp,
+- Universalist wizard Metamagic Mastery changed to work as per pnp,
 - Unarmed Strike can be used as an off-hand weapon if you have both Two Weapon Fighting and Improved Unarmed Strike feats,
 - Full concealment now gives immunity to precision damage,
-- Increased cost of using senseai ki powers on single ally by 1 and on all allies by 2.
+- Increased cost of using sensei ki powers on single ally by 1 and on all allies by 2.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,